bhu1-103/homebrew/README.md

 list of homebrew programs made by me

 ## setting up ftp
-- `pcmanfm ftp://192.168.31.166:5000` #ip address of 3ds.
+- `pcmanfm ftp://192.168.31.166:5000` #ip address of 3ds. <br>
 But doing this all the time manually is tiring.
-So, I follow a different method.
+So, I follow a different method. <br>
 `sudo pacman -S curlftpfs` #curl ftp file system.